 The keypad displays the zone number and type of alarm for any zone that has an alarm condition.
 These messages will remain displayed until cleared by a user.
-If an alarm has occurred, note the zone number displayed on the keypad and repeat step 1 above to clear the "Memory of Alarm" and restore the Ready message display.
-If the Ready message does not display, go to the displayed zone and remedy the fault (close windows, etc.).
+If an alarm has occurred, note the zone number displayed on the keypad and repeat step 1 above to clear the Memory of Alarm and restore the READY message display.
+If the READY message will not display, go to the displayed zone and remedy the fault (e.g., close windows).
 If the fault cannot be remedied, notify the alarm agency.